DeclanChidlow/vale.rocks/README.md

 - `build`: Generates the static files for the project.
 - `sitemap`: Creates a sitemap (run after the build script).

-Currently, the site is hosted on GitHub Pages.
-To simplify deployment, the build script is configured to output the static site to the `/docs` folder within the repository.
+Currently, the site is hosted on GitHub Pages and behind Cloudflare.
+To simplify deployment, a GitHub action is setup which will deploy the site from [`gh-pages`](https://github.com/DeclanChidlow/vale.rocks/tree/gh-pages).